Travels & Adventures with three Siberian Huskies

 April 3

-A warm afternoon walk across the Chatuge dam.
+A warm afternoon and a walk across the dam at Chatuge Lake.

 Early morning on Chatuge Lake …